somu1795/news-aggregator/ARCHITECTURE.md

 5.  **Cache Check (Cache Miss)**:
     - If the main cache key does not exist, the application implements a locking mechanism to prevent multiple workers from fetching the same data simultaneously (a "cache stampede").
     - **Lock Acquisition**: The worker attempts to acquire a short-lived, exclusive lock in Redis.
-    - **If Lock is Acquired (The "Leader")**:
-        - This worker is now responsible for repopulating the cache.
+If successful, it becomes the "leader" responsible for repopulating the cache.
-        - It proceeds to step 6 (External Fetching).
-        - After fetching and caching the data (step 7), it releases the lock.
+    - **If Lock is Acquired**: The worker proceeds to step 6.
+After fetching and caching, it releases the lock.
-    - **If Lock is Not Acquired (A "Follower")**:
-        - Another worker is already fetching the data.
-        - This worker will wait for a brief period, periodically checking if the cache has been populated by the leader.
-        - If the cache is populated, it reads the new data and returns it.
-        - If it times out waiting, it performs a fallback fetch to ensure the user gets a response.
+    - **If Lock is Not Acquired**: Another worker is already fetching.
+This "follower" worker will wait briefly, periodically checking if the cache has been populated.
+If it times out, it performs its own fetch to ensure the user gets a response.

-6.  **External Fetching**:
+6.  **Concurrent External Fetching**:
-    - Each `_fetch_source_with_fallback` task uses `httpx` to make an HTTP GET request to the source's RSS feed URL.
-It includes retries and fallback URLs for resilience.
+    - The leader worker initiates concurrent `httpx` requests to all RSS feed URLs defined in `config.NEWS_SOURCES`.
-    - The XML response is parsed into a list of headline objects using the `feedparser` library.
+    - Each feed is fetched and parsed into a separate list of articles using the `feedparser` library.
+This process includes built-in retries with exponential backoff for resilience.
-    - Source-specific filters are applied (e.g., removing non-article links from the BBC feed).

-7.  **Aggregation & Caching**:
+7.  **Aggregation, Weighting, and Shuffling**:
+    - The articles from each source are first sorted by publication date.
+    - The application then calculates how many articles to take from each source based on the percentages in `config.SOURCE_WEIGHTS` and the total desired count in `config.MAX_HEADLINES`.
-    - The headlines from all successful fetches are combined into a single list.
+    - The top N articles are taken from each source and combined into a single list.
-    - The list is sorted by publication date in descending order and truncated to `MAX_HEADLINES`.
+    - This combined list is then **shuffled randomly** to ensure a varied mix is presented to the user on each load.

+8.  **Link Resolution & Caching**:
+    - For the final, shuffled list of headlines, the app concurrently resolves each article's link using the `_resolve_redirect` function.
+This is a crucial step for Google News feeds, as it follows redirects and scrapes landing pages to find the final destination URL.
-    - This final list is stored in Redis with a specific Time-To-Live (TTL), so it will automatically expire.
+    - The final list, now with fully resolved links, is stored in Redis with a specific Time-To-Live (TTL), so it will automatically expire.

-8.  **Response**: The newly fetched list is returned to the user with `source: "live"`.
+9.  **Response**: The newly fetched list is returned to the user with `source: "live"`.

 This architecture ensures the application is fast for most users (due to caching) while being robust enough to handle failures when fetching from external sources.